emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## Cinepeace
+### Score: 15/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. UI is solid, feels clean and modern. ✔️
+1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
+1. The site has good sorting methods + a AI bot that can give recommendations. ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Uses custom version of vidstack player. 🟡
+1. Site does not have watch parties. ❌

+***
 ## Cinezo
 ### Score: 15/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️